vatpac-technology/sops/docs/aerodromes/classc/Gingin.md

 The Ciruits are preferred to be to the south of the field.

 ### Initial and Pitch Procedures
 The intial points for Gingin are RWY 08 is the corner of the pine plantation and RWY 26 is the paddock divided by the creek.
-The intial point is 1500ft for both Hawks and PC21's.
+The intial altitude is `A015`.

 ## Coordination
 ### PE TCU